Unresponsive, private U.S. plane crashes off coast of Jamaica

 "They were personal friends of mine as well as amazing community leaders, philanthropists in so many ways, so this truly is a devastating loss on so many different levels for Rochester," Brooks said at a news conference on Friday.

-(Reporting By David Adams in Miami, Letitia Stein in Tampa, Jonathan Allen in New York and Daniel Trotta in Havana; Editing by Frances Kerry, Sandra Maler and Lisa Shumaker)
+(Reporting By David Adams in Miami, Letitia Stein in Tampa, Jonathan Allen in New York and Daniel Trotta in Havana; Editing by Frances Kerry and Sandra Maler)